n150 n300 T3000 p100 p300c 60 min Validated

 Prompt patterns that work

-# Style before subject — model weights the style heavily
+# Style before subject — weights the style heavily

 "watercolor painting of ancient ruins at sunset, soft brushstrokes, muted palette"